Kalschatzi/learning_platform/content/module1/3-java-inheritance.md

 ## Abstract classes

-An abstract class in Java is a partially implemented class that cannot be instantiated - this is the main keyword that is asked a lot on interviews.
+An abstract class in Java is a partially implemented class that cannot be instantiated - this is something commonly asked about in interviews.

 It serves as a base class for other classes, allowing common behavior to be shared while enforcing method implementation in subclasses.